 If you want to influence how the RFC is drafted, it is appropriate to reach out to the RFC author, and offer to help them.

-We have rules in place about when RFCs are allowed to be put into voting.
+Also, we have rules about when RFCs are allowed to be put into voting.
 If a RFC document has been re-used there could be some confusion about when it is allowed to be put to a vote.

 The response to some RFCs has been to suggest that the RFC doesn't cover enough scope, and that the RFC author should make the RFC be a lot bigger.